-The Chief Executive shall be responsible for ensuring that the Trust has registered with the Information Commissioner's Office for compliance with the Data Protection Act 1998 and shall ensure that information is published and maintained in accordance with the requirements of the Freedom of Information Act 2000.
+The Chief Executive shall be responsible for ensuring that the Trust has registered with the Information Commissioner's Office for compliance with the Data Protection Act 20181998(UK's implementation of the General Data Protection Regulation (GDPR). and shall ensure that information is published and maintained in accordance with the requirements of the Freedom of Information Act 2000.